MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 **End-user changes**:

-For Android, the Microsoft Defender for Endpoint app you use as the Tunnel client app includes a new tab for the Microsoft Tunnel functionality.
+For Android, the Microsoft Defender for Endpoint app you use as the tunnel client app includes a new tab for the Microsoft Tunnel functionality.

 ## Licensing